OmNomNomzzz/STEVFNs/README.txt

 How to cite:

-Please cite all the references in "CITATION.bib" file.
+Please cite all the references in "CITATIONS.bib" file.

 How to install: